Article V Response to Congressional Rotation Initiatives

 Article V, however, does not specify how Congress must determine that the threshold has been satisfied or how the convention call must be structured.
 The Constitution describes the triggering condition but leaves the operational mechanics of the convention process undefined.

-The two-thirds threshold for state applications has never been met, and Congress has therefore never issued a call for an Article V convention.
+The two-thirds threshold for state applications has never been met, and Congress has therefore never called an Article V amendment-proposing convention.
 Several constitutional amendments have been proposed by Congress following waves of state applications seeking a convention, including the Seventeenth Amendment providing for direct election of United States Senators.

 This produces a structural distinction between the constitutional trigger and the administrative implementation of the convention call.